-Mudslide leaves 20 people unaccounted for in Shizuoka as heavy rain lashes Japan's Pacific coast
+Mudslide leaves 19 people unaccounted for in Shizuoka as heavy rain lashes Japan's Pacific coast

 All three figures marked the highest levels seen for July.

+Atami saw rainfall of 313 mm in just 48 hours up to midnight on Saturday — above the monthly average of 242.5 millimeters in July, according to NHK.

-The seasonal rain front is forecast to move toward the Sea of Japan coast over the weekend, with wide areas along the coast expected to suffer torrential rain through Monday.
+The seasonal rain front is forecast to move toward the Sea of Japan coast over the weekend, with wide areas along the coast expected to see torrential rain through Monday.

 In the 24 hours to 6 a.m.
 Sunday, rainfall is expected to total up to 150 mm in Tokai, up to 120 mm in the Kanto-Koshin region of eastern and central Japan, and up to 100 mm in the Kinki region and the northern part of Kyushu.